 Though our discussion this time will not be focused on the five introductory essays (as these will be discussed in the last session), it is highly recommended to read them.
 Our discussion will center on the first part of Book I (Aphorisms 1 to 68).

 (Note that Bacon is known by several other names: “Lord Verulam”, “Francis Verulam” and “Viscount St. Alban”.
-The King of England, James I, had a council called the “Privy Council”, something resembling that of an administration under a president.
+The King of England, James I, had a council called the “Privy Council”, something resembling that of a Cabinet under a president.
 When New Organon was published, Bacon was Lord Chancellor, the highest rank in the council.)

 Book I is written in Aphorisms—short and terse texts—enumerated with Roman numerals.
 (It might be ordinary numbers in some editions.)
 Aphorisms I (1) to XXXVII (37), inclusive, is general metaphysics and epistemology.
 Aphorisms XXXVIII (38) to LXVIII (68), inclusive, cover the “Idols”.

 It is recommended to read the text slowly because it is dense with content.
 One gets the most out of the book by continuing to read only when an aphorism is understood.